 All applicants must register with the Law School Admission Council’s (LSAC) Credential Assembly Service (CAS).
-After you register with the CAS, you will need to process all of the information listed below through the CAS as part of the application process:
+After you register with the CAS, you will need to process all of the information listed below through the CAS by the application deadline:

 Once you have entered all the required information in the CAS, you may then send your application to Nashville School of Law either electronically or by mail.
 When we receive your application, the CAS will provide a report for us about you containing information that is important in our admissions process.